kamalynx/kamalynx/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Python, Go, PostgreSQL and more funny stuff.
+- 🌱 I’m currently learning Python, PostgreSQL and more funny stuff.
 - 📫 How to reach me: Telegram @kamalynx